TiMm-hub/Sar-MACD-cont/README.md

 # Sar-MACD-cont

-Three version :
+Three version : validate different rows in generate_signal function in line 16-23 Only Sar: validate the first three rows
-Only Sar: valid the first three rows; Only MACD: valid the middle 4 rows; ALL :all
+Only MACD: validate the middle 4 rows
+ALL :all

 V3: original version
 V4: hold the position